Spring 2019 Prospective Students

-Additional paperwork - The Financial Aid Office will communicate with students via email to request any required additional paperwork.
+Additional paperwork - The Financial Aid Office will communicate with students to request any required additional paperwork.

 Students selected for a process called Verification will need to complete a Verification Worksheet AND either use the IRS Data Retrieval Tool process on the 2018-2019 FAFSA OR provide copies of the student's and parent's 2016 Tax Return Transcript(s).
 You can obtain a copy of the 2016 Tax Return Transcript(s) from the Internal Revenue Service (IRS) after you have submitted your 2016 federal tax return.
 To obtain a copy of your 2016 Tax Return Transcript, go to www.irs.gov and select "Get Your Tax Record".
-Students are asked to provide the verification information as soon as possible.
 Delays in receipt of the verification documentation almost always delays the processing and disbursing of your financial aid.
-As a result, late fees and holds may be placed on your account so its important that you pay close attention to the information you receive from our office.
+As a result, late fees and holds may be placed on your account so it’s important that you pay close attention to the information you receive from our office.

 * Applications must be received, not postmarked, by the dates above.
 Applications submitted after these dates will be considered on a rolling basis, depending on the availability of funds.

-STEP 3: If you receive financial assistance or scholarships (excluding student loans) from an outside source for the 2018-2019 academic year, you must notify the Financial Aid Office.
+STEP 3: If you receive financial assistance or scholarships (excluding student loans) from an outside source for the Spring 2019 term, you must notify the Financial Aid Office.